Phase Guided Light Field for Spatial-Depth High Resolution 3D Imaging: Introduction

-Active light field (ALF) 3D imaging, also as known as structured light field (SLF), projects encoded patterns onto the object to achieve high-accuracy 3D reconstruction.
+Active light field 3D imaging, also as known as structured light field (SLF), projects encoded patterns onto the object to achieve high-accuracy 3D reconstruction.
 SLF is an emerging endeavor for 3D imaging having both the high accuracy of structured light illumination (SLI) and the implicit scene geometry information of light field.
+Based on the architecture of the commercial hand-held plenoptic camera 1.0~\cite{ng2005light}, various of researches have explored to significantly improve the accuracy of passive light field 3D imaging by employing active illumination.
 For SLF calibration, Cai et al proposed a ray calibration~\cite{cai2018ray} and a linear metric model~\cite{cai2018light} to relate depth values in object space and image space, but an extra auxiliary camera is needed.
-For 3D reconstruction, multiple-shot phase-shifting fringe patterns~\cite{cai2016structured,cai2018light,cai2020structured,Zhou22phase} are of high depth resolution but excessive scanning time consumption, while single-shot sinusoid fringe pattern~\cite{cai2019accurate,cai2020single} and speckle pattern~\cite{wu2023dynamic} can achieve single-shot 3D imaging but sacrifice accuracy.
-However, we notice that the researchers commonly conduct their methods on the SAI array, while the lenslet image array that actually determines the ERR of light field imaging is largely ignored.
-Therefore, the spatial resolution of the SLF method we mentioned above is typically constrained by the SAI resolution.
+For 3D reconstruction, multiple-shot phase-shifting fringe patterns~\cite{cai2016structured,cai2018light,cai2020structured,Zhou22phase} are of high accuracy but excessive scanning time consumption, while single-shot sinusoid fringe pattern~\cite{cai2019accurate,cai2020single} and speckle pattern~\cite{wu2023dynamic} can achieve single-shot 3D imaging but sacrifice accuracy.

-Although the ALF techniques significantly improve the accuracy over PLF, its application in precision industrial inspection has been hindered by two primary challenges: the loss of spatial resolution and the excessive time consumption for scanning.
-Thus, in this paper, we present a phase guided light field (PGLF) 3D imaging pipeline that addresses three issues in state-of-the-art ALF techniques: 1) substantially improved spatial resolution by a factor of 10$\times$, 2) significantly reduced scanning time consumption (only need a single group of high-frequency patterns), and 3) no need of auxiliary camera for calibration.